 The Peace Officers' Standards and Training Commission shall require each peace officer assigned to investigate regularly cases of sexual abuse or sexual exploitation of children under the age of 18 years to complete, within 1 year after the peace officer is assigned to investigate those cases and each year thereafter, a program of training for the detection and investigation of and response to cases of sexual abuse or sexual exploitation of children under the age of 18 years.

 Lastly, trafficking-specific continuing education is provided for under Nev.
 Rev. Stat.
-Ann. § 289.510(1)(c)(3)(VI) (Peace Officers' Standards and Training Commission: Powers and duties; regulations), which requires "all peace officers [to] annually complete not less than 12 hours of continuing education in courses that address . . . [h]uman trafficking"
+Ann. § $289.510(2)(a)(3)(VI)^{52}$ (Peace officers' standards and training commission: powers and duties; regulations), which states,